Introduction to GUI

 - It consumes more memory space.

-- GUI may be simple for a consumer but not as simple for the programmers who have to design and implement each and every function and also apply abstraction so that the users will feel the advantages of GUI.
+- GUI may be simple for a consumer but not as simple for the programmers who have to design and implement each and every function and apply abstraction to feel the advantages of GUI.

 - If the functionality that the user needs is not present, then the user must know the commands that are necessary to proceed with the flow or else they are just stuck with it at the exact point.